-When services provided to an injured worker fall within the purview of the medical fee schedule, all payers shall use the fee schedule to determine maximum allowable fees.

-All providers are required to report services in accordance with codes and standards in Rule 18 Medical Fee Schedule.
-The medical fee schedule sets the maximum allowable payment but the fee schedule does not limit the billing charges.
+- (A) When services provided to an injured worker fall within the purview of the Medical Fee Schedule, all payers shall use the fee schedule to determine maximum allowable fees. - (B) All providers are required to report services in accordance with codes, modifiers (both CPT and Level II HCPCS/National Modifiers as listed in RVP Introduction and or in Appendix A of CPT) and standards in Rule 18, Medical Fee Schedule that accurately represent the services provided.
+The Medical Fee Schedule sets the maximum allowable payment but the fee schedule does not limit the billing charges. - (C) The provider may be subject to penalties under the Workers' Compensation Act for inaccurate billing when the provider knew or should have known that the services billed were inaccurate, as determined by the Director or an administrative law judge.